philmph/Terraform-Data-Type-Training/2_list_types/list_types.md

 When a `set` is defined in a `locals` block without using `toset()`, it will be a `tuple` as default behaviour.

 Using a function like `max()` on a list, to retrieve the hights number, requires you to expand the list using `...` syntax.
 F.e. `max(var.my_list...)`.

+## Notes

+# Type `set` is

+# - unordered

+# - can NOT contain duplicate values

+# - is required to have all values to be of the same underlaying type

+# - is defined as list(type) and any is the most generic version of it